rexshijaku/ChoiceFilter/README.md

 ### Usage

-There are ten different examples (tutorials) on how to use this library on the *examples* folder above.
+There are ten different examples (tutorials) on how to use this library on the *demo* folder above.
 Here will be explained only one.
 In this example is presented a relationship between *two dropdowns*:
 ##### Javascript code:
 ##